gastonstat/ujat-dynadocs-workshop/ujat-dynadocs-workshop.md

 - Become familiar with the Markdown syntax
 - Produce documents in a variety of output formats
 - Think about how to organize medium-size projects
-- Introduction to the Open Science Framework (OSF)
+- Introduction to the Open Science Framework (OSF), if time permits.

 ## Requirements